Overview

 Guided independent study

-You will be taught by a combination of lectures, practical sessions and simulation workshops.
+You will be taught by a combination of lectures, tutorials, practical sessions and simulation workshops.
 When not attending timetabled lectures, you will be expected to continue learning independently through self-study.
 This will typically involve directed reading, practising clinical scenarios, reading journal articles and books, working on individual and group projects, undertaking coursework assignments and presentations, and preparing for exams.
-Your independent learning is supported by a range of excellent facilities including online resources, the library and the UEL VLE Moodle.
+Your independent learning is supported by a range of excellent facilities, including online resources, the library and the UEL VLE Moodle.

 Academic support